Cal Raleigh Player Props: Mariners vs. Twins

-Cal Raleigh -- .167 average over his past 10 games -- will be in action for the Seattle Mariners versus the Minnesota Twins, with Sonny Gray on the mound, on July 17 at 9:40 PM ET.
+Cal Raleigh -- batting .214 with two doubles, a home run, six walks and three RBI in his past 10 games -- will be in action for the Seattle Mariners versus the Minnesota Twins, with Bailey Ober on the mound, on July 18 at 9:40 PM ET.

-He notched a home run while going 1-for-3 in his last game against the Tigers.

 Cal Raleigh Game Info & Props vs. the Twins